cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 Click on Generate, download and unzip the sample project, which can then be imported into your your IDE.

-Import into Eclipse
+# Import into Eclipse
-Import the project by
+Import the project by:
-selecting File > Import > Existing Maven Project. navigate to the root directory of the application (the one you just unzipped) the project box should show the pom.xml file for the application and it shoul dbe checked.
+1. selecting File > Import > Existing Maven Project.
+1. navigate to the root directory of the application (the one you just unzipped) the project box should show the pom.xml file for the application and it should be checked.
-Click Finish
+1. Click Finish

 With the Java source expanded it should look similar to the following once the application has downloaded all its dependencies and the application has correctly built.